BenGOsborn/Markotplace/README.md

 - Make sure that Docker CANNOT build from an existing image (Im probably just going to do a basic regex check on all of the loading statements)
 - Automatically add the app to the dev's users account on creation

+- Just like Heroku - I need a way where my app can create webhooks in users repositories

 ### New dev system

 -   Each user has a single github account connected